DevExpress/devextreme-documentation/api-reference/10 UI Components/dxSplitter/1 Configuration/onItemCollapsed.md

 ---
 ---
 ##### shortDescription
-A function that is executed when an item (pane) is collapsed.
+A function that is executed after an item (pane) is collapsed.

 ##### param(e): ui/splitter:ItemCollapsedEvent
 Information about the event.